hhatemic/H_Hatemic_Marvel_Quiz/README.md

 ### Rules

-1. Think of any of the 4 Heros below:
+1. Think of any of the 6 Heros below:
 	- Spider-Man
-	- Hulk
+	- The Hulk
 	- Thanos
 	- Galactus
+	- Thor
+	- Deadpool

-2. A series of 4 questions will be asked:
+2. A series of 6 questions will be asked:
+	- Does your character have a weapon?
 	- Does your character wear the colour red often?
 	- Are they considered a Superhero?
-	- Is your character bigger than the average Human?
+	- Is your character big?
 	- Do they have a Mask?
+	- Do they have a high kill count?
 	(Make sure you are honest with your answers, or the results may not be accurate!)

 3. Answer the questions with a Yes [Y] or No [N]